How to Grow Your Own Salad Greens

 Growing your own salad greens will put a world of fresh ingredients at your fingertips.
-Whether you are a gourmet salad lover who likes to experiment with interesting greens or just want some homegrown lettuce, your choices are only limited by the seeds you can find and the space you have.
+Whether you are a gourmet salad lover who likes to experiment with interesting greens or someone who just wants to have your own homegrown lettuce, your choices are only limited by the seeds you can find and the space you have.

 Types of Salad Greens

-We always think of spinach and lettuce as spring greens, but there are many more to choose from.
-Look to the east—Asian greens such as napa cabbage, tatsoi, pac choi, mibuna, santoh, and hon tsai tai are especially suited to growing in cool spring weather.
+We always think of spinach and lettuce as the main spring greens, but there are many more to choose from.
+Look to the east—Asian greens such as napa cabbage, tatsoi, pac choi (or “bok choy”), mibuna, santoh, and hon tsai tai are especially suited to growing in cool spring weather.
 If you have never tasted any of these greens, then you are in for a treat.
 Some are hot and spicy, while others are quite mild.
 They can be eaten raw or cooked and will add flavor to any salad or stir-fry.

 If you are lacking garden space, try growing salad greens in containers.

 Lettuce is the obvious choice for a salad garden and there are many spring lettuces to choose from.
 Try a delicate butterhead, tasty heirloom crisphead, or colorful leaf lettuce.
 Plant them as soon as the ground can be worked.
-Lettuce seeds will germinate in soil as cold as 40 degrees Fahrenheit (5°C).
+Lettuce seeds will germinate in soil as cold as 40°F (5°C).

 There are ready-made salad mixes that offer a wide variety of textures, colors, and flavors.
 Look for mesclun or misticanza mixes, or make up your own custom blend using seeds for your family’s favorite greens.
 Lettuces and greens that will continue to grow after being given a haircut are called “cut-and-come-again” in many catalogs.